top of page

 Matter Club

-Minds Matter aims to build an open, friendly community in a judgment-free environment where all RHS students come together as one big family, feeling welcomed and supported.
-After losing several students and a faculty member to suicide, it is vital to work together as a whole to raise awareness about mental health and help those who continue to suffer in silence.
-Find us on Instagram:
+Minds Matter aims to build an open, friendly community in a judgment-free environment where all students come together as a family, welcomed and supported.
+After losing several students and a faculty member to suicide, it is vital to work together to raise awareness about mental health and help those who continue to suffer in silence.
+To join, contact our advisor, Casey Noble:

 OUD & Suicide - Bicycle Health